ConPaaS-team/conpaas/docs/userguide.rst

 The bag of tasks file is a simple plain text file that contains the list of tasks along with their arguments to be executed.
-The tasks are seperated by new lines.
+The tasks are separated by new lines.
 This file needs to be uploaded to the service, before the service can start sampling.
 Below is an example of a simple bag of tasks file containing three tasks: